 The Hardy Monument on Black Down between Portesham and Martinstown was erected by public subscription in 1844.
 Quite why those responsible thought that something that looks like a large factory chimney would be a suitable memorial for a sea-going man isnʼt, as far as I know, recorded.

 The Narrow Track

-The monument is currently closed for restoration, but is usually open at weekends in the summer (check the National Trust site) and the views from the top are stunning.
+The monument was open at weekends in the summer, but was closed for restoration in 2011 (check the National Trust site for the current position).
+The views from the top are stunning.